Women in the workforce: Discrimination within occupations

+According to United Nations data, the average unemployment rate by sex and age group (15 years and over) for the year 2021 was 8.7 percent for the female population worldwide, whereas it was 6.7 percent for the male population, marking a discrepancy of almost 30 percent.
+G20 countries, which represent the major economic markets worldwide, reflect this trend as well, though to a lesser extent.
+Within the G20 countries, Saudi Arabia has the greatest discrepancy between the unemployment rates of the genders (see the graphical representation: "Unemployment Rate by Sex and Age Group in G20 Countries in 2021").

 The idea that men and women are naturally suited for different occupations is known as horizontal segregation.

 Statistical discrimination in the workplace is unintentional discrimination based on the presumed probability that a worker will or will not remain with the company for a long period of time.
 Specific to women, employers believe that women are more likely to drop out of the labor force to have kids, or work part-time while raising kids; this tends to hurt chances for job advancement.
 Women are passed up for promotions because of the possibility that they may leave, and are in some cases placed in positions with little opportunity for upward mobility due to these stereotypes.

 Women typically earn less money on average than men (not accounting other variables), despite establishing equal pay laws.

-According to a 2022 survey of 2499 adults on the state of women in the workplace, only 12% of women receive perks from their employer that could help with their finances such as student loan repayment assistance or financial counseling.
-Women account for two-thirds of America's trillion-dollar student debt, holding an average of $31,000 before they start their careers.
+The gender wage gap which is calculated by the difference between the median earnings of men and women is an indicator followed by OECD.
+In 2022, the average gender wage gap (as percent of median earnings of men) among OECD countries in 2022 was 11.4 percent.
+According to the OECD data, in the last couple of years, Luxembourg has had the smallest gender wage gap (0.4 percent), while Korea has had the largest (33.2 percent) (see the graphical representation: "Gender Wage Gap in Selected OECD Countries").